Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 ## Epic 7: Notification Tracking

+**Description:**
+Notification Tracking is the visibility and assurance layer of CommuniQueue.
+This epic tracks every message—its journey, recipient-level delivery status, failures, and associated debug context.
+The system surfaces analytics, alerting, and export capabilities to enable troubleshooting, compliance, and performance optimization.
+Built-in data retention and anonymization supports privacy by design, while still preserving critical metrics.
+Notification tracking is the bridge from “send and hope” to “send and know,” empowering users to demonstrate efficacy, debug issues, and meet SLAs or legal requirements.

+**Why:**
+- Transforms notification sending from a blind push to a trackable, auditable workflow.
+- Enables rapid issue detection and resolution (why did this fail?).
+- Fuels user trust and supports external compliance/audit needs (GDPR, SOC2).
+- Supports future advanced analytics, billing, and performance tuning.

+**What Success Looks Like:**
+- Users and admins can diagnose message delivery in real-time or historically.
+- Regulatory or support audits can be handled quickly, with evidence.
+- A/B testing, engagement tracking, and optimization are all straightforward and accurate.

 ### Feature 7.1: Notification Status Tracking
 This feature implements tracking for notification delivery status.
 It includes creating the NotificationTracking entity model, generating tracking records when notifications are sent, implementing status update mechanisms based on provider callbacks, building status query and filtering capabilities, and creating notification history view components.